Elliott, Maryland

 Elliott is an unincorporated community and census-designated place (CDP) in Dorchester County, Maryland, United States.
-The population was 52 at the 2010 census.
+The population was 38 at the 2020 census.
+It is located at Elliott Island near Blackwater National Wildlife Refuge.
+The only road connecting Elliott to the rest of Maryland is Elliott Island Scenic Rd.

 Geography

 Elliott is located in southern Dorchester County on Elliott Island, on the east side of Fishing Bay.
 Elliott Island Road is the only road access to the town, leading 19 mi northeast to U.S. Route 50 at Vienna.

 According to the United States Census Bureau, the Elliott CDP has a total area of 0.92 km2, of which 6805 sqm, or 0.74%, is water.